Hanns Eisler

-Hanns Eisler (6 July 1898 – 6 September 1962) was a German-Austrian composer.
+Hanns Eisler (/de/; 6 July 1898 – 6 September 1962) was an Austrian and German composer.
 He is best known for composing the national anthem of East Germany, for his long artistic association with Bertolt Brecht, and for the scores he wrote for films.
 The Hochschule für Musik Hanns Eisler Berlin is named after him.

 Family background

-Johannes Eisler was born in Leipzig in Saxony, the third child of Rudolf Eisler, a professor of philosophy, and Marie Ida Fischer.
-His father was an atheist of Jewish descent and his mother was Lutheran of Swabian descent.
+Johannes Eisler was born in Leipzig, Saxony, on 6 July 1898 – the third child of Rudolf Eisler and Marie Ida Fischer.
+His father was a philosophy professor and an atheist of Jewish descent, and his mother was Lutheran of Swabian descent.
 In 1901, the family moved to Vienna.
-His older brother Gerhart was a Communist journalist, and his older sister Elfriede was a leader of the Communist Party of Germany in the 1920s.
-After emigrating to North America, she turned into an anti-Stalinist, his sister testified against him and his brother before the House Un-American Activities Committee.
+His older brother Gerhart was a communist journalist, and his older sister Elfriede was a leader of the Communist Party of Germany in the 1920s.
+After emigrating to North America, she turned into an anti-Stalinist and testified against him and his brother before the House Un-American Activities Committee.